SuperNEMO-DBD/Falaise/README.rst

    -  Pandoc (for man page generation)

 On Linux, you should install these through the package manager for your distribution.
-Some older Linux systems (SL/CentOS, especially on clusters) may not provide CMake 2.8.
+Some older Linux systems (CentOS, especially on clusters) may not provide CMake 3.3.
 If this is the case, then you should download the latest Linux *binary .sh* file from:

 -  http://www.cmake.org/cmake/resources/software.html